-Boilers in France: Regulations, Maintenance, Repair and Replacement in 2019
+Boilers in France: Regulations, Maintenance, Repair & Replacement in 2021

 There are a wide range of factors to consider when choosing a new boiler for a home in France - type, cost, technology used, contract type… Which will all determine which boiler is right for your house or apartment.
 The following article goes into detail to present all your options, as well as what to do if a boiler needs repairing or replacing.